datalad/datalad-xnat/README.md

 [![GitHub release](https://img.shields.io/github/release/datalad/datalad-xnat.svg)](https://GitHub.com/datalad/datalad-xnat/releases/) [![PyPI version fury.io](https://badge.fury.io/py/datalad-xnat.svg)](https://pypi.python.org/pypi/datalad-xnat/)

-This software is a [DataLad](http://datalad.org) extension that equips DataLad with a set of commands to obtain (and monitor) imaging data releases of the UKbiobank.
+This software is a [DataLad](http://datalad.org) extension that equips DataLad with a set of commands to track XNAT projects.

+XNAT is an open source imaging informatics platform developed by the Neuroinformatics Research Group at Washington University.
+It facilitates common management, productivity, and quality assurance tasks for imaging and associated data.
+XNAT can be used to support a wide range of neuro/medical imaging-based projects.

 Command(s) provided by this extension